Querying a Database

 ...or just some of the records:

 SQL is a powerful language and the above statement is very simple.
 You can use SQL to choose which columns you want to display, you could add further criteria, and you can even query multiple tables at the same time.
-If you're interested in learning more about SQL, be sure to check out our SQL tutorial after you've finished this one!
+If you're interested in learning more about SQL, be sure to check out the SQL tutorial after you've finished this one!

 Option 2: User Interface